-Our management and incentive fee structure may create incentives for the Advisor that are not fully aligned with the interests of our stockholders and may induce the Advisor to make speculative investments.
+Our management fee structure may create incentives for the Advisor that are not fully aligned with the interests of our stockholders and may induce the Advisor to make speculative investments.

-In the course of our investing activities, we pay management and incentive fees to the Advisor.
-The base management fee is based on the fair market value of investments including, in each case, assets purchased with borrowed funds or other forms of leverage, but excluding cash, U.S. government securities and commercial paper instruments maturing within one year of purchase, and the incentive fee is computed and paid on income, which also includes leverage.
+In the course of our investing activities, we pay management fees to the Advisor.
+The management fee is based on the fair market value of investments including, in each case, assets purchased with borrowed funds or other forms of leverage, but excluding cash, U.S. government securities and commercial paper instruments maturing within one year of purchase.
 As a result, investors in our Shares will invest on a "gross" basis and receive distributions on a "net" basis after expenses, resulting in a lower rate of return than one might achieve through direct investments.
-Because these fees are based on our fair market value of investments, the Advisor benefits when we incur debt or use leverage.
-Under certain circumstances, the use of leverage may increase the likelihood of default, which would disfavor or our stockholders.
+Because this fee is based on our fair market value of investments, the Advisor benefits when we incur debt or use leverage.
+Under certain circumstances, the use of leverage may increase the likelihood of default, which would disfavor our stockholders.
+Our Board of Directors is charged with protecting our stockholders' interests by monitoring how the Advisor addresses these and other conflicts of interest associated with its management services and compensation.